nitrogenlabs/lex/src/commands/compile/compile.docs.md

    - Run static type checking
 5. Process CSS files with PostCSS
 6. Copy images, fonts, and markdown documents
-7. Compile source code with ESBuild
+7. Compile source code with SWC
 8. Call the callback function with the result status

 ## Options Reference